void

 Background

 Leitha is a 180 km long river that flows through parts of Austria and Hungary.
-It empties into Danube near Mosonmagyaróvár.
+It empties into the Danube near Mosonmagyaróvár.

 Quote(s) from the novel